PgREST

 }

-The JSON describes a table with 4 columns, name
+The JSON describes a table with 4 columns, name, widget_type, count, and is_private.
+The fields within

 $ curl -H "tapis-v2-token: $TOKEN" -H "Content-type: application/json"